Ackee-Blockchain/trident/Fuzzing.md

 exit_upon_crash = true # Stop the fuzzer upon crash.
 ```

 Or you can pass any parameter via [environment variables](https://github.com/rust-fuzz/honggfuzz-rs#environment-variables).
 A list of hongfuzz parameters can be found in honggfuzz [usage documentation](https://github.com/google/honggfuzz/blob/master/docs/USAGE.md#cmdline---help).
-The parameters passed via environment variables have higher priority.
+The parameters passed via **environment variables** have **higher priority**.
 For example:
  ```shell
 # Time-out: 10 secs
 # Number of concurrent fuzzing threads: 1